 ‘Every tree is felled… every feature of Nature is annihilated’, William Howitt

 Both alluvial and deep lead mining took its toll on the environment.
 Trees were felled, scrub cleared, holes dug everywhere and pristine creeks fouled.
 In 1852, artist and miner Eugène von Guérard wrote: ‘Just a year since my arrival at Ballarat, and how changed it all is in that short time.
 Stretches of fine forest transformed into desolate-looking bare spaces, worked over and abandoned.
 In many parts, where a year ago all was life and activity, there now is a scene of desolation.’

-As settlements spread over the interior Aboriginal people were further displaced, their hunting grounds destroyed and their waterways polluted.
+As settlements spread over the interior First Nations people were further displaced, their hunting grounds destroyed and their waterways polluted.

 Sketch by Eugene von Guérard, 1854.
 Reproduced courtesy State Library Victoria

 Author: Curator, Old Treasury Building